 In 1976, Dr. Michiel Horn, a professor at Glendon College, became the first Academic advisor of LLIR.
 He served in that function until 2005 when Prof. Geoffrey Ewen took over.
 Canadian Studies was the focus of programming until 1979.
 In that year, LLIR branched out to include other topics.
 Its volunteer programming committee continues to work to provide balanced programming based on members’ suggestions.
-Two terms are now offered, one in the Fall and one in the Winter with a total of ten courses offered every year.
-Members of LLIR now investigate everything from Big Ideas In Western Thought to Jazz with high quality lecturers.
+Two terms are now offered, one in the fall and one in the winter.
+With high quality lecturers, members of LLIR now investigate everything from Big Ideas in Western Thought to Jazz.

-At that time, nearly 30 seniors groups had been formed in Ontario alone.
+At that time, nearly 30 groups of retirees had been formed in Ontario alone.

-During 1986, Janet McPhee received an Honorary Doctor of Letters from Glendon College, York University for her “contributions to Canadian theatre and as a tireless worker in the encouragement of continuing educational opportunities for senior citizens.”
+During 1986, Janet McPhee received an Honorary Doctor of Letters from Glendon College, York University for her “contributions to Canadian theatre and as a tireless worker in the encouragement of continuing educational opportunities for retired citizens.”
 After her death in 1991, the Third Age Learning Associates ceased to be.
 It was later replaced by TAN, the Third Age Network in Ontario.
-See this link http://www.thirdagenetwork.ca/
+LLIR is a member of TAN.
+See this link thirdagenetwork.ca